emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

  o ------------------------------------------------------------------------ o
 ```

-All communications with the Axion platform pass through `JsonRpcProvider`.
+All communications with the Fermi platform pass through `JsonRpcProvider`.
 Anything else that's happening in `near-api-js` is intended to make our lives as developers easier.

 And of course the fact that this is JavaScript is equally arbitrary -- we could do the same with Java, C#, Ruby, Elixir, or any other language binding you prefer.
-The key is the JSON RPC interface with the Axion platform.
+The key is the JSON RPC interface with the Fermi platform.

 ## Zooming In {#zooming-in}